Bonsai Rotala AKA Indian Toothcup AKA True Rotala indica (Rotala sp. "Bonsai") Tissue Culture

 - Tissue cultures contain no unwanted pest animals or algae

-- Origin: Lab-grown tissue culture, but indigenous throughout Indo-Pacific and Far East Asia
+- Origin: Lab-grown tissue culture, but indigenous to China and Southeast Asia

 - Care: Moderate